Mitsunee/astro-template/README.md

 ### ESLint

 [ESLint] is the go-to linter for JavaScript and TypeScript and is configured using [eslint-config-foxkit] and [eslint-config-prettier].
-The config file uses the old config system for now (still waiting for updates for some of the used plugins) and is pre-configured with strict rulesets for JS and TS.
+The config file uses the new FlatConfig system and is pre-configured for JavaScript (ESM), TypeScript and [Preact].

 Run the `pnpm lint` or `pnpm lint:strict` scripts or install the editor integration for your code editor, such as the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to run ESLint.